msoohoo88/NYC-Open-Streets/README.md

 ```

 ## Change Log
 Use this section to document what changes were made and the reasoning behind those changes.

+## Issues
+corsNotAllowed in newsAPI